-Information or Event When to report Unexpected problems All unexpected problems that increase the risk of harm to participants or others must be reported to the HSREC within seven calendar days after the investigator first learns of their occurrence Fatal and life- All fatal and life-threatening adverse drug reactions in clinical trials must threatening, be reported to the HSREC as soon as possible but not later than seven unexpected adverse calendar days after the investigator first learns of their occurrence. drug reactions Serious and All serious unexpected drug reactions that are not fatal or life-threatening unexpected non-fatal must be reported to the HSREC as soon as possible but not later than adverse drug reactions fifteen calendar days after first learning of their occurrence.
-Expected adverse drug All adverse drug reactions that are expected but are judged to be reactions occurring at a significantly higher frequency or severity than expected must be reported to the HSREC within fifteen calendar days after the investigator first learns of their occurrence.
+Information or Event When to report Unexpected problems All unexpected problems that increase the risk of harm to participants or others must be reported to the HSREC within seven (7) calendar days after the investigator first learns of their occurrence.
+Fatal and life-threatening, unexpected adverse drug reactions All fatal and life-threatening adverse drug reactions in clinical trials must be reported to the HSREC as soon as possible but not later than seven (7) calendar days after the investigator first learns of their occurrence.
+Serious and unexpected non-fatal adverse drug reactions All serious unexpected drug reactions that are not fatal or life-threatening must be reported to the HSREC as soon as possible but not later than fifteen (15) calendar days after first learning of their occurrence.
+Expected adverse drug reactions All adverse drug reactions that are expected but are judged to be occurring at a significantly higher frequency or severity than expected must be reported to the HSREC within fifteen (15) calendar days after the investigator first learns of their occurrence.
 The basis for these assessments must be included in the investigator's report.
-Serious and All unexpected adverse device effects must be reported to the HSREC as unexpected adverse soon as possible but not later than seven calendar days after first device effects learning about their occurrence New information that Other unexpected adverse events, regardless of severity, that may alter might impact the the balance of risks and benefits in a study and as a result warrant conduct of a clinical trial consideration of substantive changes in the overall conduct of a clinical trial must be reported to the HSREC within three calendar days of first learning about their occurrence.
+Serious and unexpected adverse device effects All unexpected adverse device effects must be reported to the HSREC as soon as possible but not later than seven (7) calendar days after first learning about their occurrence.
+New information that might impact the conduct of a clinical trial Other unexpected adverse events, regardless of severity, that may alter the balance of risks and benefits in a study and, as a result, warrant consideration of substantive changes in the overall conduct of a clinical trial must be reported to the HSREC within three (3) calendar days of first learning about their occurrence.
 The report could include individual case reports or a major safety finding from other sources.
-Early termination or The termination is immediately reported in writing. cancelation of studies
+Early termination or cancellation of studies The termination is immediately reported in writing.